 In order to avoid attorneys collecting more in fees than a veteran can afford to pay, there is a rule that fees in VA disability cases must be “reasonable.”
 In most cases, fees will be considered reasonable if they are based on an hourly rate, or a certain percentage of the benefits that are recovered.

 Most VA attorneys work on a contingency-fee basis, meaning they are paid with a percentage of the veteran’s back benefits only after a case is won.
 Fees are considered reasonable at 20 percent of past-due benefits, while fees over 33.3 percent of the benefits are considered unreasonable.
 As attorneys can charge anywhere from 20 percent to 33.3 percent depending on the case, it is important to know why your attorney is charging you the rate he has quoted you.
-We only charge 20 percent of past due benefits as fees for services in successful cases.

 These factors can be used to determine whether the fees in your case are reasonable or not: